LearnPython One Line for Loops [Tutorial]

 Learn in-demand programming skills and become a certified Python Developer with the Treehouse Techdegree Program.
 Start your free seven days of learning now.

-If you’re like most programmers, you know that, eventually, once you have an array, you’re gonna have to write a loop.
-Most of the time, this is fine and dandy, but sometimes you just don’t want to take up the multiple lines required to write out the full for loop for some simple thing.
+If you’re like most programmers, you know that once you have a collection of data, you’re going to need to write a loop.
+Most of the time, this is straightforward, but sometimes you want a more concise way to accomplish simple tasks.

 my_list = [21, 2, 93]